 First things first: are you going to try to do it all yourself or will you use a moving company?
 If so, which of the company’s services will you use?
 Will you require help packing?
 Transporting heavy, sensitive, or specialty items?
 Will you need to buy moving supplies and boxes, and can you get them from your mover?
 Should you invest in a mover protection plan?
 Will you need storage?
 Do you have any particular questions or concerns you’ll need an expert to answer?

 Don’t panic if you don’t know the answers to these questions yet!
 Take your time researching and ask all of your questions as you think of them.
 Ask your moving company for a moving estimate.
-Our instant, free ballpark estimate factors in the size and distance of the move, as well as any additional services you’re considering.
+Our in-home moving estimate factors in the size and distance of the move, as well as any additional services you’re considering.
 Asking questions and researching is a great first step toward preparing yourself for a move.

 2. Making a master moving list